Jefferson County Court Records Search

 District Attorney

-The Jefferson County District Attorney’s Office prosecutes criminal cases in the county.
-For prosecution-related inquiries, call (920) 674-7220.
-The office also administers the First Offender Program.
+The Jefferson County District Attorney's Office handles criminal prosecution in the county.
+For prosecution-related questions, call (920) 674-7220.
+The office also runs the First Offender Program.

 Jefferson County Civil Court Records

-Civil matters in Jefferson County — including contract disputes, personal injury claims, real estate disagreements, landlord-tenant actions, and small claims — are litigated in the Circuit Court.
-The Clerk of Courts maintains all civil case files, which are public records under the Wisconsin Open Records Law.
+Civil matters in Jefferson County — contract disputes, personal injury claims, real estate disagreements, landlord-tenant actions, and small claims — are all litigated in the Circuit Court.
+The Clerk of Courts maintains all civil case files, which are generally public records under the Wisconsin Open Records Law.